devlaam/jawn/README.md

 It adds the ability for the *jawn-parser* to accept comments in the json.
-It also add functions (`key`, `comment` to the `FContext`) that allow you to  extend your AST to capture and process them, but existing AST's should not break,and just ignore the comments.
+It also add functions (`key`, `comment` to the `FContext`) that allow you to  extend your AST to capture and process them, but existing AST's should not break, and just ignore the comments.

 The parser still conforms to the latest JSON specification https://tools.ietf.org/html/rfc8259.
 It may be a little slower, in a